liuzhsunshine/FeAs-based-compound/README.md

 # FeAs-based-compound
-Here is some cif structure for FeAs-based supercdoncutors
+Here are some cif structures for FeAs-based supercdoncutors